 Quotes are another resourceful way to check if a story is fake or not.
 Firstly, check for the amount of quotes used, and then, who is quoted.
-Most publications have a list of experts for what they write about.
-These experts should easily be found with a quick google search with their quotes used in several sources.
+Most publications have a list of experts to turn to on a range of subjects.
+These experts should easily be found with a quick google search.
+Most likely backed up by a LinkedIn account or quoted in other, reliable sources.
 If you cannot find the experts or professionals, then they may be forged.

 Pictures are used to illustrate a story or interview with a public figure.
 So each news story should be accompanied by a photograph.
 Fake news often uses random photographs from another story to encourage readers to believe it is true.
 To check if the picture is reliable to the article, you can right click the photograph and choose google search this image.
 There you will either find similar articles, which suggests the story is true, or different stories to the original that suggests the news story is fake.

 Something else you should do, as a final check before sharing an article, is checking the page/social media account that shared it originally.
 As highlighted above, extreme organisations share content across social media that may seem relatively harmless but you’re inadvertently advocating the page and organisation by sharing the content from their page.
 It may be views you do not align with at all and can have detrimental consequences for you.
 For example, lots of employers are searching potential candidates social pages to see what content they’re sharing and from whom.
 If it doesn’t align with company policies or stances, that shared post could cost you a job.